Will Jacks was in no doubt that Tuesday's 84 at Chester-le-Street was his best batting display for England to date.

 England were 11 for 2, chasing 305.
 Jacks, having arrived in the third over at 7 for 1, set about a blockbuster stand of 156 with Harry Brook that got the hosts comfortably ahead of the DLS par before the rain ended proceedings.
 Though it was Brook who cashed in for his first ODI century, Jacks was the headliner in their partnership (82 runs to 68).

-The pace of Jacks' innings - 23 off 30 balls after the Powerplay, half-century up off 55, then a hurry-up after taking the returning Mitchell Starc for 14 from four balls - warrants special praise.
+The pace of Jacks' innings - 23 off 30 balls after the Powerplay, half-century up off 55, then a hurry-up after taking the returning Mitchell Starc for 14 from four balls in the 23rd over - warrants special praise.
 Like the rest of the squad bar Adil Rashid, Jacks has been learning on the job.
 This third ODI means exactly half of the Surrey allrounder's 32 List A appearances have come for England and the England Lions.
 Half of his four fifties in the format have come in this series.

-Despite bilateral ODI series losing their appeal to broadcasters, and the Hundred relegating the domestic One-Day Cup to a glorified 2nd XI competition, this shoe-horned tussle with Australia is not a total inconvenience.
+With bilateral ODI series losing their appeal to broadcasters, and the Hundred relegating the domestic One-Day Cup to a glorified 2nd XI competition, this shoe-horned tussle with Australia is not a total inconvenience.
 Jacks regards it as a welcome opportunity to get to grips with the format.

 "With the lack of 50-over cricket that we play now, finding the tempo can be difficult," Jacks said.
 "Me and Ducky [Ben Duckett] found it in the first game but you can only get it by spending time in the middle.
 The position me and Brooky were in at 11 for 2, we almost had to dig in a little bit and give ourselves some time.
 It shows once you get a partnership how easy it is to rotate strike and score at six an over comfortably.